 Vehicle Storage

-If you’re an out-of-state student dealing with limited campus parking, heading home for a seasonal break, or studying abroad, you may need a place to keep your car.
-Many storage facilities offer vehicle storage options, including drive-up units that provide enclosed, secure space for your vehicle.
+If you have limited campus parking, are flying home for a seasonal break, or are studying abroad, you may need a place to keep your car in the meantime.
+Many storage facilities offer vehicle storage options with secure space for your vehicle.
+Here are the most common types of vehicle storage:

 Flexible Access Hours

 College life doesn’t always follow a 9-to-5 schedule.
-Choosing a storage facility with 24-hour access or extended access hours allows you to visit your unit early in the morning, late at night, or whenever it fits your routine—making storage more flexible and convenient.
+Choosing a storage facility with 24-hour access or extended access hours allows you to visit your unit early in the morning, late at night, or whenever it fits your routine—making storage more flexible and convenient for busy students.

 Security Features